MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-teams.md

 #### Administer user security role

 Administrators will no longer have to wait for the user to sync to the environment and assign a security role to the user individually by using Azure AD group team.
-Once a group team is established and created in an environment with a security role, any licensed CDS users who are added to the Azure AD group can immediately access the environment.
+Once a group team is established and created in an environment with a security role, any licensed Customer Engagement and CDS users who are added to the Azure AD group can immediately access the environment.

 #### Lock down user access to environments